awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

    }
    ```

+1.
+**Note**
+For this policy to take effect, users must first sign out and then sign in again\.

-1. If user Sofía needs to stop or terminate an Amazon EC2 instance, she \(or an application that she is running\) calls `GetSessionToken` passing the ID of the MFA device and the current TOTP that Sofía gets from her device\.
+   If user Sofía needs to stop or terminate an Amazon EC2 instance, she \(or an application that she is running\) calls `GetSessionToken` passing the ID of the MFA device and the current TOTP that Sofía gets from her device\.

 1. User Sofía \(or an application that Sofía is using\) uses the temporary credentials provided by `GetSessionToken` to call the Amazon EC2 `StopInstances` or `StopInstances` action\.